How to See the Whitsundays & Great Barrier Reef (even on a budget!)

 Unlike the other islands of Hamilton, Daydream and Long Island which are serviced by regular ferries, Hayman is only accessible by their own private boats.
 This limits your flight options a bit as only Air Whitsundays and one helicopter company service the island.

-For once in my life, I was fully prepared to throw some money at the problem but unfortunately, the helicopter flights required a minimum of two passengers and I was just one.
-Since there are 4 seats in a helicopter, I thought for sure I’d be able to tag on to another group of two going, but that didn’t seem to be the case.
+For once in my life, I was fully prepared to throw some money at the problem.
+Unfortunately, the helicopter flights required a minimum of two passengers and I was just one.

-Luckily, there was one other guest who was interested in doing a flight and looking to pair up with someone, so ultimately I was able to coordinate with him and get the flight over the Great Barrier Reef and Whitehaven Beach scheduled for the following day.
+Luckily, there was one other guest who was interested in doing a flight and looking to pair up with someone.
+Thankfully, I was able to coordinate with him and get the flight over the Great Barrier Reef and Whitehaven Beach scheduled for the following day.

 Satisfied that I had a good plan in place for my final day, I retired to the pool to become one with a lounge chair for the rest of the afternoon.